stoyky/stoyky.github.io/content/blog/melee_tracing_ue5/index.md

 }

 ```
-The following code determines what needs to be done on every tick, as long as the animation notification plays out.
+The following code determines what needs to be done at every game tick, as long as the animation notification plays out.
-We get a reference to our MeleeCharacter, run MeleeTrace() for every tick and send a notification to the SkeletalMeshComponent.
+We get a reference to our MeleeCharacter, run MeleeTrace() for every notification tick and send a notification to the SkeletalMeshComponent.
 ```C
 void UMeleeAnimNotification::BranchingPointNotifyTick(FBranchingPointNotifyPayload& BranchingPointPayload, float FrameDeltaTime)
 {